-For example, when you know that your target audience is book-loving females between the ages of 13 and 30, you will know that Snapchat is where it’s happening in social media and that you will reach them on Wattpad.
-That’s because 78 percent of Wattpad’s users are story-loving millennials and “Gen Zs.”
+For example, when you know that your target audience is book-loving females between the ages of 18 and 34, you’ll see that TikTok, Instagram, and Snapchat are where it’s happening in social media and that you might reach them on Wattpad.
+More women than men use Wattpad and 67% of the site’s users are in that age range.

-Bottom line: When you go from “everybody” to a more narrow target audience, you make smarter marketing choices.
-You’re wasting less time, energy, and money while you do more of the right things that lead to book sales.
+When you go from “everybody” to a more niche, narrow target audience, you make smarter marketing choices.
+You waste less time, energy, and money while you do more of the right things that lead to book sales.

 That formula again is: